 Transit Cooperative Research Program Overview

-The Transit Cooperative Research Program (TCRP) was initially authorized in the Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991 and was reauthorized in the Transportation Equity Act for the 21st Century (TEA-21), the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), Moving Ahead for Progress in the 21st Century (MAP-21) Act, and Fixing America’s Surface Transportation (FAST) Act.
-The program was created on May 13, 1992, by a Memorandum Agreement among three participants: The National Academy of Sciences, acting through its Transportation Research Board; The Transit Development Corporation, educational and research arm of the American Public Transportation Association (APTA); and the Federal Transit Administration (FTA).
-The Memorandum Agreement outlines the operating procedures for the program.
+The Transit Cooperative Research Program (TCRP) was established under Federal Transit Administration (FTA) sponsorship in July 1992.
+Proposed by the U.S. Department of Transportation, TCRP was authorized as part of the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) and reauthorized by the Transportation Equity Act for the 21st Century (TEA-21), the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), Moving Ahead for Progress in the 21st Century (MAP-21), Fixing America's Surface Transportation Act (FAST), and the Bipartisan Infrastructure Law.
+On May 13, 1992, a memorandum agreement outlining TCRP operating procedures was executed by the three cooperating organizations: FTA; the National Academy of Sciences, acting through the Transportation Research Board (TRB); and the former Transit Development Corporation, Inc. (TDC) a nonprofit educational and research organization established by the American Public Transportation Association (APTA), developed to reflect the changes that have taken place since 1999.

 NEED AND PURPOSE